kristogj/rock-paper-scissors/README.md

 # Rock, paper, scissors with Convolutional Neural Networks ✂️

-As a fun project I wanted to see if I could successfully build a dataset of rock, paper, scissors hand movements directly from my webcamera, and train a model that could make real time predictions.
+As a fun project I wanted to see if I could successfully build a dataset of rock, paper, scissors hand movements directly from my webcamera, and train a model that could make real-time predictions.

 ## Build dataset
 Running *capture_training_data()* from *camera.py* will open up a view that captures images directly from the webcam.